 Machine Learning for Natural Language Processing and Machine TranslationEvery day, we are awash with text, from blogs, tweets, news, books, papers, and increasingly text from spoken utterances.
 Working with natural language is challenging given the inherent ambiguity and flexibility of human language.
 The recent development of encoder-decoder recurrent neural network architectures achieved state-of-the-art results compared to classical rule-based systems.
 Although effective, the neural machine translation systems still suffer some issues, such as slower training and inference speed, ineffectiveness in dealing with rare words, and sometimes failure to translate all words in the source sentence.
 With these issues, can we design a model that more completely represent linguistic ideas of a given text?

-Potential Research Question - Fraudulent Activity DetectionDetection of fraudulent activity in commercial transactions presents a significant opportunity potentially worth billions of dollars per year.
-Creating automated systems that can detect fraud is a potential natural machine learning problem.
-Given historical transaction data, can we design an algorithm that learns to detect fraudulent transactions?
+Machine Learning for Cybercrime and Fraud DetectionDetection of fraudulent activity in commercial transactions presents a significant opportunity potentially worth billions of dollars per year.
+Creating automated systems that can detect fraud is a natural machine learning problem.
+However, shifts in user behavior over time can create biases in the predictions that they make.
+A cybercriminal could potentially generate adversarial sequences to avoid flagging future transactions as fraudulent.
+Given historical transaction data, can we design an algorithm that learns to robustly detect fraudulent transactions?